How to insulate a pre-existing concrete pad

 How to insulate a floor from the top

-Before doing anything else, first, we need to check the regional R-value.
+Before doing anything else, we first need to check the regional R-value.
 R-value stands for how well something resists the conductive flow of heat.
 In this case, it will be the insulation we’ll install.

-Few things about R-values before we begin
+A few things about R-values before we begin

 Materials Needed